Samsung/tizen-docs/docs/application/tizen-studio/setup/openjdk.md

     > [!NOTE]
     > `javac` is for compilation.
 For more information on differences between java and javac, see https://docs.oracle.com.

-4. Select the required javac version as mentioned above.
+4. Select the required `javac` version as mentioned in step 5.

 6. Run the following command to verify whether the OpenJDK version 12 is installed:
     ```